CityOfZion/neon-js/docs/changelog/latest.md

   - Nep5 is now deprecated in favor of Nep17.
 The new standard removes `name`, adjusts `transfer` and adds some new functionality.
   - Fees are now more dynamic.
-It now uses data from PolicyContract as a multipler to the execution price.
+It now uses data from PolicyContract as a multiplier to the execution price.

 - api